MMIV-ML/fastMONAI/research/vestibular_schwannoma/deployment/pacs/README.md

 # Vestibular Schwannoma ROR/PACS Container

-This directory builds the CE-T1w vestibular schwannoma segmentation container.
-It can ship `unet`, `dynunet`, or both.
-One Safetensors member is a single model;
+Build the CE-T1w vestibular schwannoma container with `unet`, `dynunet`, or both.
-multiple members form an ensemble and are evaluated sequentially.
+Multiple Safetensors members form a sequential ensemble.
 Eight-flip TTA is enabled by default.

 See [Research PACS deployment with ROR](../../../RESEARCH_PACS_DEPLOYMENT.md) for the general build, qualification, export, and handoff workflow.

 ## Prepare model bundles

-Use fastMONAI 0.10.1 or the pinned `fastmonai` environment from `requirements.yml`.
-Supply complete MLflow run IDs.
+Use fastMONAI 0.10.1 or the environment pinned in `requirements.yml`.
+Provide complete MLflow run IDs.

 One model trained on all data: